-Among 82 institutions with noncredit offerings, 66% (n=54) offer both regular and enhanced noncredit courses, 32% (n=26) offer only regular noncredit courses, and 2% (n=2) offer only enhanced noncredit courses.
+Among 91 institutions with noncredit offerings, 68% (n=62) offer both regular and enhanced noncredit courses, 27% (n=25) offer only regular noncredit courses, and 4% (n=4) offer only enhanced noncredit courses.
+As the number of institutions offering noncredit trends upward, the number of institutions offering both regular and enhanced noncredit courses has been most impacted, with a 29% increase over three years (2016, n=48; 2018, n=62).
+The net number of institutions offering regular noncredit only remained constant.

-More than half (55%, n=45) of the institutions with noncredit receive funding for noncredit services/ offerings through Student Success and Support Program (SSSP).
-Approximately one third (34%, n=28) receive funding for noncredit services/offerings through their student equity plans.
-Over one third (35%, n=29) of institutions with noncredit are online educational resource (OER) grant recipients, as discussed previously.
-Note that between 7% and 17% of respondents were unsure of funding.
-It is notable that just 12% (n=10) of institutions with noncredit derive funding for noncredit from all three sources, and just 17% (n=14) derive funding for noncredit from both SSSP and Equity Plan sources.
+More than half (57%, n=52) of the institutions with noncredit receive funding for noncredit services/ offerings through Student Success and Support Program (SSSP).
+Approximately one third (33%, n=30) receive funding for noncredit services/offerings through their student equity plans.
+Over one third (40%, n=36) of institutions with noncredit are online educational resource (OER) grant recipients, as discussed previously.
+Note that between 9% and 22% of respondents were unsure of external funding sources.

+It is notable that only 14% (n=13) of institutions with noncredit derive funding for noncredit from all three sources, this represents an increase from the previous year, but it is minimal (12%, n=10 of 82 institutions in 2017).

-All institutions classified as large noncredit (100%, n=8) receive funding for noncredit services/offerings through SSSP and three quarters (75%, n=6) receive noncredit funding through their student equity plans.
-In contrast, 68% (n=26) of medium noncredit institutions and 31% (n=11) of small noncredit institutions receive noncredit funding through SSSP.
-One third or fewer of institutions classified as medium or small noncredit (34%, n=13 and 25%, n=9, respectively) receive noncredit funding through their Equity Plans.
+Nearly all institutions classified as large noncredit (89%, n=8) receive funding for noncredit services/ offerings through SSSP and two thirds (67%, n=6) receive noncredit funding through their student equity plans.
+In contrast, 67% (n=26) of medium noncredit institutions and 42% (n=18) of small noncredit institutions receive noncredit funding through SSSP.
+Less than one third of institutions classified as medium or small noncredit (31%, n=12 and 28%, n=12, respectively) receive noncredit funding through their Equity Plans.